• Skip to content

 Hull’s Adult Health and Wellbeing Surveys 2011-12

-Just over 13,500 Hull residents aged 16+ years participated in the adult Health and Wellbeing Survey 2011-12 and 1,000 Hull residents aged 16+ years participated in the adult Black, Asian and Minority Ethnic group Health and Wellbeing Survey 2011-12.
+Just over 13,500 Hull residents aged 16+ years participated in the adult Health and Wellbeing Survey 2011-12 and 1,000 Hull residents aged 16+ years participated in the adult specifically for people from minority ethnic backgrounds.
 For the main survey, quota sampling was used and interviewers approached participants through knocking on their doors.
-The survey methodology differed for the BAME Health and Wellbeing Survey and further details are available within the main BAME survey report.
-Questionnaires were left for the survey responder to complete in their own time, and then the interviewer collected the completed questionnaire at an agreed later date, although some interviewers were also undertaken (1.4% in the main survey and 10.6% in the BAME survey).
+The methodology for the survey for people from minority ethnic backgrounds differed and further details are available within the survey report.
+Questionnaires were left for the survey responder to complete in their own time, and then the interviewer collected the completed questionnaire at an agreed later date, although some interviewers were also undertaken (1.4% in the main survey and 10.6% in survey for ethnic minorities).

 In the 2011-12 Health and Wellbeing Surveys, a main report was prepared which included all the topics in a single report.
-A separate single report was also available for the Black, Asian and Minority Ethnic Health and Wellbeing Survey where the findings of the BAME groups were compared against the ‘main survey’ cohort.
-As the aim of the main Health and Wellbeing Survey was to achieve a representative sample of Hull’s residents, this survey also included people from BAME groups.
+A separate single report was also available for the ethnic minorities where the findings of the ethnic minorities were compared against the ‘main survey’ cohort.
+As the aim of the main Health and Wellbeing Survey was to achieve a representative sample of Hull’s residents, this survey also included people from ethnic minorities groups (although with a slightly lower response rate among people from ethnic minorities they were slightly under-represented in the ‘main’ survey cohort).

 A Health and Wellbeing Survey was also commissioned in 2011-12 for Gypsy and Travellers with the intention to survey 100 Gypsy and Travellers.
 A total of 72 Gypsy and Travellers participated in the survey with around one-third completing the questionnaire themselves and two-thirds being interviewed.
 As the number of individuals surveyed was small, a survey report was not prepared, although analysis of the findings were undertaken and further information can be found under Gypsy and Travellers within Vulnerable Groups.